 It fades lovely into a soft pink as long as it’s not overwashed and maintained with a color-safe shampoo and conditioner.

-This look features modernized pink and purple ombre hair tones.
+Go for a look that features modernized pink and purple ombre hair tones.
 According to look creator Amber Yancey from Hendersonville, NC, it still has the classic feel of an ombré but more blended around the frame of the face.

 “I utilized the way the layers are in the hair to place the blend higher up, so the color placement flows.
 This type of color will pop more if the hair is curled or has a light texture,” Yancey notes.